-Agricola Punica’s first wine in 2002 was Barrua.
+Agricola Punica’s first wine in 2002 was Barrua wine.
 If one were to compare it to Tenuta San Guido’s production, it is actually closer to Le Difese than to Sassicaia, because the philosophy behind it was not to reject entirely the indigenous grape (for Sangiovese in Tuscany, read Carignano here) but to use the Bordeaux grapes to bring out its best characteristics - intense purple colour, as well as a balance of acidity and rounded sweetness.
-The blend is usually around 85% Carignano, with 10% Cabernet Sauvignon and just 5% Merlot.
+The blend of this Agricola Punica Barrua wine is usually around 85% Carignano, with 10% Cabernet Sauvignon and just 5% Merlot.

 Despite its name, grapes are harvested from both Barrua and Narcao sites, from chalky, clay and sandy soils.
 Fermentation with skins in stainless steel takes 15 days at between 25-30°C, with periodical pumping over.
 Malolactic fermentation confers softness to the wine, which is then aged in barriques (30% new) for 18 months, before a further year of bottle ageing.
 The result for these Agripunica wines is rich with mature red fruit and black cherry, with spice and a hint of maquis plants, particularly the myrtle.